 The Paris Opera, an institution that dates back over 350 years, is one of the City of Light’s greatest cultural attractions.
 A reputation of this calibre calls for a location that reflects its importance.
 That’s why Paris isn’t home to just one but two Opera Houses, both of which are architectural marvels.
 The classical Palais Garnier is an ode to opulence and the modern Opéra Bastille makes a bold statement with its curved glass facade.

 This article focuses on Palais Garnier, the most historic Paris Opera House and a showpiece of eclectic Second Empire style architecture.
 As imposing as this Parisian monument may look from outside, the true grandeur of the most iconic Opera House in Paris can only be admired inside.
 Find out what makes Palais Garnier so spectacular and how you can visit it.
-And to make your night in Paris truly unforgettable, you could just as well attend a performance in this majestic building.
+And to make your night in Paris truly unforgettable, you could just as well attend a performance in this majestic building before enjoying a good night’s at one of the best places to stay in Paris.

 As an Amazon Associate we earn from qualifying purchases.
 In addition, we have sprinkled other affiliate links throughout the site content as well.
 Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
 It allows us to dedicate enough personal time and energy to this blog.
 For more information, visit the Disclaimer page.